image

 • Communicating with stakeholders.

-• Leadership: Inspiring and motivating team members
+• Leadership: Inspiring and motivating team members to perform at their best

-• Communication: Clearly conveying ideas and expectations
+• Communication: Clearly conveying ideas, expectations, and instructions to all parties involved

-• Problem-solving: Addressing challenges efficiently
+• Problem-solving: Addressing and resolving challenges and obstacles efficiently

-• Adaptability: Adjusting strategies as needed
+• Adaptability: Adjusting strategies and plans as necessary to meet changing circumstances

-• Organisation: Managing multiple tasks simultaneously.
+• Organisation: Managing multiple tasks and priorities simultaneously without losing focus.

 Project sponsor

-• Securing funding and resources
+• Securing funding and resources for the project

-• Approving project charter and scope
+• Approving the project charter and project scope

-• Making high-level decisions
+• Making high-level decisions related to the project

-• Resolving escalated issues.
+• Providing resolution to any escalated issues.

-• Political support
+• Provides political support

 Project team members